apple/swift-log/README.md

 }
 ```

 `log` and `logLevel` need to always be implemented.
-Logging meta-data can in theory be implemented by always returning `nil` and ignoring all metadata that is being attached to a logger but it's highly recommended to store them in an appropriate way with the `LogHandler`, for example in a dictionary.
+Logging meta-data can be implemented by always returning `nil` and ignoring all metadata that is being attached to a logger but it is highly recommended to store the metadata in an appropriate way with the `LogHandler` and emit it with all log messages.

-The implementation of the `log` function itself is also pretty straightforward: If `log` is invoked, `Logger` itself already decided that given the current `logLevel`, `message` should be logged.
+The implementation of the `log` function itself is rather straightforward: If `log` is invoked, `Logger` itself already decided that given the current `logLevel`, `message` should be logged.
 In other words, `LogHandler` does not even need to compare `level` to the currently configured level.
 That makes the shortest possible `LogHandler` implementation really quite short:

 ```swift
 public struct ShortestPossibleLogHandler: LogHandler {